The Religious System of the Amazulu: Amathongo

-Izinyanga Zokubula
+Izinyanga Zokubhula

-The chapter of Izinyangya Zokubula tells about the diviners.
-It focuses on ways an Amazulu person can be the Izinyangya, the way a person begins their duty to become a diviner, the tasks of becoming a diviner, the story of the greatest Inyanga and Umwathaleni.
-When a man is ill, the Amazulu people will enquire Umumgoma; a more respectful way to call the Izinyangya for the Amazulu people.
-The Umumgoma will then point out which doctor of medicine they should go to in order to heal the ill person.
+The chapter of Izinyanga Zokubhula tells about the diviners.
+It focuses on ways a Zulu person can be the inyanga, the way a person begins their duty to become a diviner, the tasks of becoming a diviner, the story of the greatest Inyanga and Umwathaleni.
+When a man is ill, the Zulu people will enquire Umngoma; a more respectful way to call Izinyanga for Amazulu people.
+The Umngoma will then point out which doctor of medicine they should go to in order to heal the ill person.
 If the doctor cannot heal the disease, the doctor will ask the sick person to hear what other diviners say and they may tell the medicine to cure the person with.